kvarak/dnd/docs/_Classes/sorcerer.md

 | 4 | You envy the power of the sun, as you wish that you could be so grossly incandescent.

 ### Stardust
-When you choose this origin at 1st level, the power of starlight is ingrained into your magic.
+The power of starlight is ingrained into your magic.
 Whenever you cast a spell of 1st level or higher, you can summon a mote of starlight that orbits around you in your space.
 A mote sheds bright light in a 10 ft radius.

 You can have a maximum number of motes orbiting around you equal to your Charisma modifier + half your sorcerer level, rounded down.
-Motes last for a minute, or until they move further than 120 feet away from you.
+Motes last for a minute, or until they move further than 120 ft away from you.

-You can use your ***bonus action*** to send out an orbiting mote, to a point within 60 feet.
+You can use your ***bonus action*** to send out an orbiting mote, to a point within 60 ft.
 Motes not orbiting you can be recalled as a ***bonus action***.

-You can use your ***action*** to make a ranged spell attack, flinging the mote at a creature within 60 feet.
+You can use your ***action*** to make a ranged spell attack, flinging the mote at a creature within 60 ft.
 If the attack hits, the creature takes 1d8 radiant damage, and the mote sticks to the creature.
 That creature can use its action to remove the mote, at which point it will return to orbiting you.
 You can make additional attacks with your motes when you reach higher levels: you can attack with two motes as part of the same action at 5th level, three motes at 11th level, and four motes at 17th level.
 You can direct the motes at the same target or at different ones.
 Make a separate attack roll for each mote.

 The number of motes you create per casting increases to 2 at 6th level, 3 at 14th level, and 4 at 18th level.

 ### Guiding Lights
-Also at 1st level, your attunement to the stars allows you to find your way.
-While you can see the night sky, you gain advantage checks to navigate, and you always know which way is north.
+Your attunement to the stars allows you to find your way.
+Add *Cosmology* to your class skills and gain 1 skill point to spend on this skill.

 ### Strength of the Flame
-At 6th level, you gain resistance to fire and radiant damage.
+Gain resistance to fire and radiant damage.

 In addition, whenever you cast a spell of 1st level or higher that deals fire or radiant damage, you can choose to have blinding flames or light suddenly shine from you.
-This light forces creatures within 10 feet that you can see you to make a Wisdom saving throw against your spell save DC.
+This light forces creatures within 10 ft that can see you to make a Wisdom saving throw against your spell save DC.
 On a failed save, the targets are blinded until the beginning of their next turn.

 ### Shifting Cosmos
-At 14th level, when you send out a mote that is orbiting you, you can spend 1 sorcery point to travel with the mote, appearing within 5 feet of the mote you sent out, which then returns to orbiting you.
+When you send out a mote that is orbiting you, you can spend 1 sorcery point to travel with the mote, appearing within 5 ft of the mote you sent out, which then returns to orbiting you.

 ### Shooting Stars
-At 18th level, you can now wield the destructive power of the cosmos, allowing you to cause your motes to detonate in a brilliant flash of destructive energy.
-As an ***action*** on your turn, you can cause any number of your motes to rush to a creature within 120 feet of you, spending 1 sorcery point for each mote.
+You can now wield the destructive power of the cosmos, allowing you to cause your motes to detonate in a brilliant flash of destructive energy.
+As an ***action*** on your turn, you can cause any number of your motes to rush to a creature within 120 ft of you, spending 1 sorcery point for each mote.

 The creature must make a Dexterity saving throw  against your spell save DC, taking 2d10 radiant damage per mote and be blinded until the start of its next turn on a failed save, and half as much damage and not be blinded on a successful save.